AmarMaksumic/FIR-Filter-Design/README.md

 It is evident that the filter is operating as intended.
 In the beginning, we can see the three large pulses before the pass band, and then quickly after that we get attenuated response from the filter given the input signal.
 As the input file is from logarithmic scale, the testing output looks compressed towards the right side compared to the linear scaled MATLAB graphs from the beginning.

-There is a pretty significant delay of about 204 clock cycles before the filter starts outputing data.
+There is a pretty significant delay of about 204 clock cycles before the filter starts outputting data.
 This is due to the doubly pipelined delay line.
 Thus, latency with this solution is pretty high.

 ### Timing